Hamilt79/EventNexa/README.md

 This project is our final project for CSE 201 at Miami University.

 ## Features
+- User Posting
+- User Joining
+- Event Searching
+- Location Filtering
-- Feature 1
+- Waitlist
+- Event Attendee Cap
-- Feature 2
+- Email notification
+- Time Based Events
-- Feature 3
+- Event Analytics

 ## Prerequisites

 Any version mismatch from the ones described are not guaranteed to be supported.

-NodeJS (Version v20.9.0)
+NodeJS (Version 12.22.9)
 MongoDB (Version 7.0)
-Ubuntu-Based system
+Ubuntu (Version 22.04)
 npm (10.1.0)
-mongod (v7.0.2) Installed from npm

 ## Getting Started